 About the Plunge

 Each year, the Polar Plunge challenges thousands of warm-hearted individuals at numerous locations across the state.
 It’s a great way for everyone – individuals, organizations and businesses – to support Special Olympics Illinois.
-All funds raised go to provide programming and events for more than 22,000 traditional athletes and 20,000 Young Athletes participating in Illinois!
+All funds raised go to provide programing and events for more than 23,000 traditional athletes and 20,000 Young Athletes participating in Illinois.

 In a nutshell, participants collect a minimum of $100 in pledges from friends, family and co-workers, in exchange for jumping into icy waters in the middle of winter.
 All proceeds collected by Plungers benefit Special Olympics Illinois athletes.
 Prizes may be awarded in several categories.